 - Multiple or punitive damages, if the dog owner has been especially careless

 If a person suffers any of the damages listed as a result of a dog bite injury, a California dog bite lawyer at Wilshire Law Firm can help determine any additional damages for which you may be able to seek compensation.

-What Kinds of Compensation Can I Get in an Animal Attack Accident?
+What Kind of Compensation Can I Get in a Dog Attack?